trueheart78/trueheart78.com/resume.md

 I love writing Ruby & Go :sparkling_heart:, rocking out to Taylor Swift :notes:, and using gifs and emoji to make others smile :smile:.

-I've been writing software professionally since 2004, with a strong lean towards back-end development.
+I've been writing software professionally for nearly 20 years, leaning strongly towards back-end development. 🥳

-I enjoy lighthearted, collaborative teams, that I can learn from.
+I enjoy empathetic, lighthearted, collaborative teams, that I can learn from. 💗

 <a id='strengths'></a>
 ## :muscle: Strengths [:top:][top]